Sport in Namibia: Football

 Football in Namibia is governed by the Namibia Football Association.
 The Namibia Premier League is the main domestic league.
-The Namibia national football team has never qualified for the FIFA World Cup, but has twice been runner up in the COSAFA Cup.
-They have qualified for two African Cups of Nations, in 1998 and 2008, where they lost in the first round.
+The Namibia national football team has never qualified for the FIFA World Cup, but has won the COSAFA Cup in 2015 and has twice been runners up in the same.
+They have qualified for four African Cups of Nations, in 1998, 2008, 2019 and 2023 advancing beyond the group stages for the first time in 2023.

 Rugby union

 Rugby union was introduced to Namibia from South Africa in 1916.
 The main governing body today is the Namibia Rugby Union.

-The Namibian national team are commonly known as the Welwitschia.
-Namibia has made the World Cup on six occasions, in 1999, 2003, 2007, 2011, 2015, and 2019 but has never won a game.
+The Namibian national team are commonly known as the Welwitschias.
+Namibia has made the World Cup on six occasions, in 1999, 2003, 2007, 2011, 2015, 2019 and 2023 but has never won a game.

 Until independence, players for Namibia were also eligible to represent South Africa with Namibian born Springboks including Jan Ellis and, more recently, Percy Montgomery.
 Various players pursue their rugby careers in South Africa and in a number of European countries.

 Cricket

 The history of cricket in Namibia is closely linked with South African cricket.
 After independence, the newly formed Namibian Cricket Board set about developing the game throughout the country, and also arranged visits from various English county teams and The Netherlands.
 They were granted associate membership of the ICC in 1992.
 Namibia played six matches in the 2003 World Cup and lost all of them.
 However they had a credible match against England where they were ahead of the English under the Duckworth-Lewis method for twelve overs and Jan Berrie Burger almost mastered an upset with 85 off 86 balls.
 Rudi van Vuuren took 5 wickets, and later went on to feature in the Rugby World Cup for Namibia that same year.

 Namibia qualified for the ICC World T20 in UAE and Oman in 2021 where the team won its first ever world cup match against Netherlands followed by victory against Ireland to qualify for Super 12s.
-The victory against Ireland was the first ever win by Namibia against a Full member in a official international match.
+The victory against Ireland was the first ever win by Namibia against a Full member in an official international match.
 In the T20 World Cup 2022 in Australia, Namibia registered their most famous victory by beating Sri Lanka by 55 runs at Geelong.
 However, they could not the repeat the feat of the 2021 T20 World cup as they lost their next two matches to Netherlands and UAE.

-Former South African all-rounder David Wiese is Namibia's most high profile cricketer and is a regular in various T20 Leagues, most notably in Pakistan Super League where he plays for Lahore Qalandars.
+Former South African all-rounder David Wiese is Namibia's most high-profile cricketer and is a regular in various T20 Leagues, most notably in Pakistan Super League where he plays for Lahore Qalandars.
 In the recently concluded IPL 2023 Auctions, David Wiese was picked by Kolkata Knight Riders.